reallyigor/easy_dwpose/README.md

 # easy_dwpose

+Recently, I tried to inference the DWPose (improved OpenPose) preprocessor for [Diffusers](https://github.com/huggingface/diffusers) and was shocked by how complicated it actually is!
+So, I decided to change that!

-The goal of this project is to provide a generic, reliable and easy-to-use interface to run DWPose preprocessor for the OpenPose ControlNet.
+The goal of this project is to provide a generic, reliable, and easy-to-use interface for running DWPose.

 ## Why you should use it :yum: